Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Abstract

 \section{Abstract}

-Equipping drones with target search capabilities is desirable for applications in disaster management scenarios and smart warehouse delivery systems.
-Instead of deploying a single drone, an intelligent drone swarm that can collaborate with one another in maneuvering among obstacles will be more effective in accomplishing the target search in a shorter amount of time.
-In this work, we propose a data-efficient reinforcement learning-based approach, Adaptive Curriculum Embedded Multi-Stage Learning (ACEMSL), to address the challenges of carrying out a collaborative target search with a visual drone swarm, namely the 3D sparse reward space exploration and the collaborative behavior requirement.
-Specifically, we develop an adaptive embedded curriculum, where the task difficulty level can be adaptively adjusted according to the success rate achieved in training.
-Meanwhile, with multi-stage learning, ACEMSL allows data-efficient training and individual-team reward allocation for the collaborative drone swarm.
-The effectiveness and generalization capability of our approach are validated using simulations and actual flight tests.
-The code is available at {\url{https://github.com/NTU-UAVG/collaborative-target-search-vision-drone-swarm.git}} and the video is at \url{https://youtu.be/LuCK97i5Bcw}.
+Equipping drones with target search capabilities is highly desirable for applications in disaster rescue and smart warehouse delivery systems.
+Multiple intelligent drones that can collaborate with each other and maneuver among obstacles show more effectiveness in accomplishing tasks in a shorter amount of time.
+However, carrying out collaborative target search (CTS) without prior target information is extremely challenging, especially with a visual drone swarm.
+In this work, we propose a novel data-efficient deep reinforcement learning approach called Adaptive Curriculum Embedded Multistage Learning (ACEMSL) to address these challenges, mainly 3D sparse reward space exploration with limited visual perception and collaborative behavior requirements.
+Specifically, we decompose the CTS task into several subtasks including individual obstacle avoidance, target search, and inter-agent collaboration, and progressively train the agents with multistage learning.
+Meanwhile, an adaptive embedded curriculum is designed, where the task difficulty level can be adaptively adjusted based on the success rate achieved in training.
+ACEMSL allows data-efficient training and individual-team reward allocation for the visual drone swarm.
+Furthermore, we deploy the trained model over a real visual drone swarm and perform CTS operations without fine-tuning.
+Extensive simulations and real-world flight tests validate the effectiveness and generalizability of ACEMSL.
+The project is available at \url{https://github.com/NTU-UAVG/CTS-visual-drone-swarm.git}.